Daimler CEO expects NAFTA free trade agreement will continue

 Trump has vowed to scuttle NAFTA if he cannot recast it to benefit U.S. interests, raising the risk of a major economic shock for Mexico.

-Daimler plans to start producing compact cars in Mexico next year at a joint plant with Renault-Nissan .
+Daimler plans to start producing compact cars in Mexico next year at a joint plant with Renault-Nissan (RENA.PA)(7201.T).
 They are intended for the world market.

 Trump has pressured carmakers to bring manufacturing jobs back to the United States from Mexico.